Skiitr/trello-data-reporter-node/README.md

 This application was designed to extract data from an exported Trello .json file.
 Currently this list of features it displays are as follows:

--Shows the total number of cards
+- Shows the total number of cards
--Shows the number of closed cards
+- Shows the number of closed cards
--Shows the number of open cards
+- Shows the number of open cards

 To use this application you must first have an exported Trello board in a JSON format and have Node.js installed.
 For instructions on either of these two things see Trello and/or Node.js documentation.